Dr. Tarek Hegazy - Bio, Education and Experience

 Brief Bio

-is the sole author of the textbook "Computer-Based Construction Project Management" published by prentice.
-He graduated many Ph.D. and Master’s students, collaborates with many universities worldwide, and received several awards of excellence in research.
-In 2004, Dr. Hegazy has been acknowledged as one of the world’s top five contributing authors to ASCE construction research (ranked third in the period 1997-2002), as reported in the Journal of Construction Engineering and Management article, Vol. 130, No. 3, 2004, page 437.
-Dr. Hegazy has two patents, a best paper award in 2011 from the Journal of Management in Engineering, ASCE and top cited paper award from the Advanced Engineering Informatics Journal.
+Tarek Hegazy, F. CSCE, Ph.D., P.Eng., M.S.E., B.Sc. is Professor of Civil Engineering at the University of Waterloo.
+Dr. Hegazy received an M.S.E. in Civil Engineering from the University of Michigan (1986), and a Ph.D. from Concordia University (1993).
+He has held various professional and academic positions and participated in a wide spectrum of new/rehabilitation projects.
+His experience includes project planning and control, asset management and project management consultation, software development, and training.
+Dr. Hegazy is the sole author of the textbook "Computer-Based Construction Project Management" published by prentice Hall in 2002.
+Dr. Hegazy is internationally renowned for his research on Computational tools for Asset management and Construction Project Management.
+He is the author of over 200 technical publications in journals and conference proceedings.
+His research uses tools of computational intelligence to efficiently plan and execute municipal infrastructure programs and support contractors’ decisions on high risk and constrained projects.
+He graduated 21 Ph.D. and 26 Master’s students.
+Dr. Hegazy collaborates with many universities worldwide and received several awards of excellence in research.
+In 2020, he received the Canadian Society of Civil Engineering Prestigious Award, Steven G. Revay best paper award.
+In 2004, he has been acknowledged as one of the world’s top five contributing authors to ASCE construction research (ranked third in the period 1997-2002), as reported in a recent article analyzing trends in construction research (Journal of Construction Engineering and Management, American Society of Civil Engineers, Vol. 130, No. 3, 2004, page 437).
+In 2011, Dr. Hegazy received a best paper award from the Journal of Management in Engineering, ASCE and top cited paper award from the Advanced Engineering Informatics Journal.
 He has consulted and advised a number of contractors and government organizations in Canada.
-He is the founder of OPTEAM Project Management Consultants Inc.
+He is the founder of OPTEAM Technologies Inc. (www.opteam.ai).

 Education